 The \$2.6 million planning project will evaluate the effects of enhancing and restoring 300-700 acres of tidal freshwater wetlands and creating 5 miles of a new creek channel on Putah Creek from the diversion dam to the toe drain, entirely within the Yolo Bypass Wildlife Area.
 The project will engineer an anadromous fish bypass channel that can be completely drained in the summer.
-Mercury data were reported in a Calfed study (http://mercury.mlml.calstate.edu/wp-content/uploads/2008/10/04_task2mmhg_final.pdf) and http://mercury.mlml.calstate.edu/wp-content/uploads/2008/10/05_task2thg_final.pdf).
+Mercury data were reported in a Calfed study (http://mercury.mlml.calstate.edu/wp-content/uploads/2008/10/04_task2mmhg_final.pdf).

-CEQA process separated for realignment vs programmatic
+CEQA process has been separated for realignment vs programmatic.